Get quotes from these home insurance providers and more

 It’s sometimes called ‘home emergency assist’.
 Remember that it doesn’t cover the cost of putting any damage to your home right after the emergency.
 That’s what your contents insurance is for.

-You only need home emergency insurance if you’re a homeowner.
 If you’re a tenant, any emergencies in your home should be handled by your landlord.